laurelherting/graphql-apollo/README.md

 ### Node
 .nvmrc added to both Server and Client side for node version consistency

-## Additional information
+#### Additional information
-The client-side was originally created without create-react-app (though was available at this time) and Relay.
+The Client side was originally created without create-react-app (though was available at this time) and Relay.
 Relay was replaced with Apollo for its flexibility within the environment.
 A connection with MongoDB depicts this.
-After working with Apollo's more lighweight and flexible approach, a future application using Relay will be developed.
+After working with Apollo's more lightweight and flexible approach, a future application(requiring more complex data) will be developed using Relay.